Demaryius Thomas: 2006 and 2007 seasons

-Demaryius Thomas catches a pass in a 2007 game against Maryland.
+Thomas catches a pass in a 2007 game against Maryland.

 Thomas chose to attend the Georgia Institute of Technology (Georgia Tech) where he majored in management.
 Under Yellow Jackets head coach Chan Gailey, Thomas sat out the 2006 season as a redshirt freshman.

 Thomas made his collegiate debut in the 33–3 victory over Notre Dame, recording a single reception for nine yards.
 He scored his first collegiate touchdown on a 56-yard pass from Taylor Bennett in the Yellow Jackets' fourth game against Virginia.
-In the following game, against Maryland, Thomas recorded his best statistical game of the season with nine receptions for 139 receiving yards and a touchdown in the 28–26 loss.
-In the 2007 Humanitarian Bowl, he made four receptions for 69 yards and a touchdown in the 40–28 loss to Fresno State.
+In the next game against Maryland, Thomas recorded his best statistical game of the season with nine receptions for 139 yards and a touchdown during the narrow 28–26 loss.
+During the 2007 Humanitarian Bowl, he had four receptions for 69 yards and a touchdown in the 40–28 loss to Fresno State.
 The Sporting News named Thomas to its freshman All-Atlantic Coast Conference (ACC) first team and a freshman All-America honorable mention.

-In 2007, he saw action in all 13 games including 10 starts, and recorded 35 receptions for 558 yards, which ranked second on the team behind Greg Smith's 588 yards.
-In addition, he led the team with four receiving touchdowns.
+In 2007, Thomas saw action in all 13 games including 10 starts, and recorded 35 receptions for 558 yards, which ranked second on the team behind Greg Smith's 588 yards.
+Thomas also led the team in receiving touchdowns with four.